and welcome to our German Word of the Day. This time, with a quick look at the meaning of

 I hope you liked it and see you next time.

 0 of 9 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 9 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Who looks like Emanuel? (multiple answers) What does locken mean?
+0 of 9 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Who looks like Emanuel? (multiple answers) What does locken mean?
 The verb anlocken usually translates to which of the following?
 What does “der Verlockung widerstehen” mean?
 What do you have if you have a “lockerer Zahn”?
 What does “Ich habe Locken” mean?
 If you are “unlocker” that means … “Rapunzels Haare sind locker 3 Meter lang.” means that… ?
 What does “Das schaff ich locker” translates to?

 0 Essay(s) Pending (Possible Point(s): 0)